James Madison High School (San Antonio): Heroes Stadium

 A field where the James Madison Mavericks play, they first played here on June 4, 2009.

 Agriscience Magnet Program

 James Madison High School is home to an Agriscience Magnet Program (AMP), which was known as being government-funded and one of the largest of its kind in Texas in 2008.
 The magnet school offers open enrollment and has six career pathways.

 Sporting achievements

-In 2009, the Madison Mavericks Men's Bowling Team won the state championship which earned the high school its first ever Texas U.I.L qualified state championship trophy.
+In 2009, the Madison Mavericks boys bowling team won the state championship.
+Bowling is a club sport in Texas high schools, not governed by the UIL.